leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 # golden tickets
 We have domain administrative rights now.
 There is nothing left to do, we can write the pentest report and go home.
 Or can we?
 Well yes, but what if the password to `svcSQLServ` changes?
 That would mean we lose access!
 One way we can prevent this is by creating a _golden ticket_ that we can re-use to grant ourselves whatever permission we like, as any user we like!
 Sounds great eh :D

 To create a golden ticket, we can use either the *kiwi* extension in metasploit, or `Invoke-Mimikatz` again!
-There are a few prerequisites that we need to satisfy for golden tickets.
+There are however a few prerequisites that we need to satisfy for golden tickets.
 The most important being that we need at least the NT hash of the `krbtgt` user of the domain.
 Without that, this is not a viable persistence strategy.

 The complete list of prerequisites are:

 - The Domains FQDN
 - The Domains SID
 - The `krbtgt` accounts NT hash